richb-hanover/OpenWrtScripts/Why You Should Configure A Spare Router.md

 * The script prints a label: cut it out and tape it to the router
 * _Pro tip:_ Printing the label in 12-point type produces a
   "business card" size label.
-* _Pro tip:_ Snip the model number from the paper and tape it directly to the power brick.
+* _Pro tip:_ Snip text from the "Label for Power Brick" line from the paper and tape it directly to the power brick.
-  (Use the text from the "Power Brick Label" section.)
 * _Pro tip:_ Place the router and its power brick in a Ziploc bag to keep them together.

-The `config-spare-router.sh` script may be run multiple times without bad effect.
+You may run the `config-spare-router.sh` script multiple times without bad effect.
-When the script completes, it displays configuration similar to this, suitable for printing and taping to the router.
+When the script completes, it displays the configuration similar to this, suitable for printing and taping to the router.

+_**NB:** This label is reasonably secure.
+If the bad guy can read the label, they can also push buttons to factory-reset it (or steal your silverware or your TV)._

 ```text
 # ======= Printed with: print-router-label.sh =======